-- Developing and implementing risk management frameworks, policies, systems, processes and tools. - Ensuring that risk management frameworks, policies, systems, processes and tools are updated and reviewed periodically and that these are communicated effectively to the first line. - Ensuring that the above frameworks and tools cover risk identification, assessment, mitigation, monitoring and reporting. - Establishing an early warning system for breaches of the Bank's Risk Appetite. - Influencing or challenging decisions that give rise to material risk exposure. - Reporting via the Head of Risk & Compliance to BRCC, on all these items, including risk mitigating actions, where appropriate.
+- Developing and implementing risk management frameworks, policies, systems, processes and tools. - Ensuring that risk management frameworks, policies, systems, processes and tools are updated and reviewed periodically and that these are communicated effectively to the first line. - Ensuring that the above frameworks and tools cover risk identification, assessment, mitigation, monitoring and reporting. - Establishing an early warning system for breaches of the Bank's Risk Appetite. - Influencing or challenging decisions that give rise to material risk exposure. - Reporting via the CRO to BRCC, on all these items, including risk mitigating actions, where appropriate.

 Third line of defence: The Internal Audit function is the third line of defence and is responsible for providing independent and objective assurance of the effectiveness of internal controls established by the first and second lines of defence.
-The Bank's Internal Audit function operates under a co-source basis with KPMG LLP and reports to the BAC.
+The Bank's Internal Audit function reports to the Board Audit Committee ("BAC").